Services

 Good fit

-AI adoption crosses business, IT, risk, and security
+AI adoption crosses business, risk, security, and operations

-Useful when AI adoption is not only a tool question, but also involves use cases, data, operating routines, governance, education, and stakeholder explanation.
+Useful when AI adoption also involves data, routines, governance, education, internal rules, and stakeholder explanation.

 AI adoptionCross-functionalGovernance